 Current and Planned Activities

-- NeAT will be hosting symposia at the Entomological Society of America annual meeting in Denver, Colorado in November 2017.
+- NeAT will be hosting symposia at the Entomological Society of America annual meeting in St Louis, Missouri in November 2019.

 - NeAT is preparing Newsletters to the network members twice a year (May and October) has a mailing list and social media profiles on Twitter and Instagram (@NeATundra).

-- NeAT is planning a 2nd NeAT meeting at Rovaniemi in connection with the Arctic Biodiversity Congress 2018.
+- NeAT is planning a 2nd NeAT meeting at Aarhus University, Denmark 21-22 October 2019.

-- NeAT is preparing a special issue on ‘Ecology of Tundra Arthropods to appear in the journal Polar Biology.
+- NeAT is preparing a special issue on Polar Entomology to appear in the journal ‘Insects’.